folio-org/folio-org.github.io/tutorials/overview.md

   index: 2
 ---

-Each tutorial explains this and that.
-Requirements for using the tutorials are these and those.

-See the [introduction](/tutorials/) to all tutorials.
+The [Overview and preparation](/tutorials/curriculum/overview/) notes for the Curriculum will be relevant to all tutorials.